 If you just write a book with the idea that people will come, you are going to be very disappointed with your sales.

 You have to have a clear strategy for success.

 Now it is time to throw step 3 out of the window.
 Seriously though, don’t get so caught up in your plan that you aren’t nimble enough to make changes.

 Often solopreneurship means a lot of late night and hail mary moments.

 The greatest strength an entrepreneur can have is in their flexibility.
 If something isn’t working you don’t need to take it to a committee to plan out your new strategy.
 You are a committee of one.

 This is the greatest strength and the greatest weakness of the laptop lifestyle.

 Let’s take our book analogy a bit further.
 If you have published your book and been disappointed with the sales, then it is time to make a course correction.

-You may need to consider turning the chapters into podcasts, blog post or Youtube videos.
+You may need to consider turning the chapters into podcasts, blog posts or Youtube videos.
 The sky is the limit and your ability to repurpose your content could be the key to your success.